 Other times, you’ll need to dig deeper.
-Try digging about a foot down in a divot or water wash area or even use some tools like a hammer and chisel to get the stones out of the rock.
+Walk along the hiking trails and try digging about a foot down in a divot or water wash area or even use some tools like a hammer and chisel to get the stones out of the rock.
 We actually met someone who found a stone bigger than the size of a quarter!

-Either way, it’s one of the best stops on the Loneliest Road.
+Either way, it’s one of the best stops on the Loneliest Road Nevada road trip.
 Little ones will love playing with the rocks when visiting Nevada with kids!

 7. Ely Mural Tour